MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

 In this lab, you´ll use the Data Activator in Fabric to create a *reflex*.
 Data Activator conveniently provides a sample dataset that you can use to explore Data Activator's capabilities.
 You´ll use this sample data to create a *reflex* that analyzes some real-time data and creates a trigger to send an email out when a condition is met.

 > **Note**: The Data Activator sample process generates some random data in the background.
-The more more complex your conditions and filters are, the more time it takes to trigger them.
+The more complex your conditions and filters are, the more time it takes to trigger them.
 If you don't see any data in the graph, wait a few minutes and refresh the page.
 That said, you don't need to wait for the data to be displayed in the graphs to continue with the lab.

 ## Scenario